Borel Degenerations of Arithmetically Cohen-Macaulay curves in P^3: A necessary condition on Borel degenerations

 If $I$ is any homogeneous ideal, and we take its generic initial ideal $\gin{I}$ for the revlex order, then $\gin{I}$ will i) be a Borel ideal \cite[15.9]{Eisenbud}, and ii) have the same depth as $I$, by \cite{BaSt}.
 Hence if $I$ is ACM of codimension two, its generic initial ideal will be a Borel ACM codimension two ideal and so have the form \ref{NecLigJ} above.
+Moreover, $I$ is saturated and has the same Hilbert function than $J(a,\bfb)$.

 Let us now collect the following facts. \begin{itemize} \item[1.]
 Each ACM codimension two component contains a Borel ideal of the type $J(a,\bfb)$ (by the above argument). \item[2.]
 Such a Borel ideal is a smooth point {on the Hilbert scheme}, \cite{El}, and hence is on a single component. \item[3.]
 Distinct ideals $J(a,\bfb)$ in \ref{NecLigJ} are on distinct components.
 This follows by the above Corollary \ref{NecCorACMcomp} since it is easy to see that distinct pairs $(a,\bfb)$ will give distinct Hilbert functions. \end{itemize}